pclifford/borderlands2/README.md

 #### Ammo

-To unlock all ammo SDU upgrades (ordinarily available in the black market):
+This option will unlock all ammo SDU upgrades (ordinarily available in the black market).
+This will also automatically refill all ammo pools:

     python bl2_save_edit.py --unlock ammo old.sav new.sav